ag143/Az-900/Module5.md

 - you can define both individual policies and groups of related policies, known as initiatives.
 - **Build in policy for compute, Networking** - if you define a policy that allows only a certain SKU (stock-keeping unit) size for the virtual machines (VMs) to be used in your environment, that policy is invoked when you create a new VM and whenever you resize existing VMs.
 - create custom policy like -- Restrict resource deployment to a particular region only.

+### Azure Blueprint
+With Azure Blueprints, the relationship between the blueprint definition (what should be deployed) and the blueprint assignment (what was deployed) is preserved.
+This connection supports improved tracking and auditing of deployments.
+- Package of various Azure components (artifacts)
+- Resource Groups
+- ARM Templates
+- Policy Assignments
+- Role Assignments
+- Centralized storage for organizationally approved design patterns
+1. Blueprint definition – describing what should happen (reusable package)
+2. Blueprint assignment – describing where it should happen (package deployment)

+> To make the protection process more robust, you can combine resource locks with Azure Blueprints.
+Azure Blueprints enables you to define the set of standard Azure resources that your organization requires.
+For example, you can define a blueprint that specifies that a certain resource lock must exist.
+Azure Blueprints can automatically replace the resource lock if that lock is removed.